Suhaib Ansari

 Suhaib Ansari is an Indian politician and businessman.
 He is a member of the 18th Legislative Assembly of Uttar Pradesh, representing the Mohammadabad Assembly constituency of Uttar Pradesh.
 He is a member of the Samajwadi Party, a socialist political party in India.
 He is son of Sibghatullah Ansari.
 He is Nephew of Mukhtar Ansari and Afzal Ansari.
-He is grandson of Mukhtar Ahmad Ansari.
+He is the great-grandson of Mukhtar Ahmad Ansari.